juripero/ryft-server/docs/demo/2017-10-26-user-management.md

 ```

 As a side effect the Basic authentication works bit slower than JWT because
-ryft server need to calculate and check password hash each time and this is
+ryft server needs to calculate and check password HASH each time and this is
 time consuming operation.
 So it is recommended to use JWT authentication if possible.